Associative Learning: Learning from association or relating several things

 Therefore, they decided to experiment with Albert, a small nine months remarkably undisturbed and in good health.
 Albert only reacted with fear to a thunderous sound caused by a steel bar being struck behind him.

 Subsequently, they began to present white rats while causing noise.
 There was a firm association between these two stimuli that was generalized to others like soft cotton or a seal coat.
 Albert had developed a phobia of white or hairy objects or living things.
 Currently, it is absolutely forbidden to carry out research like this for obvious ethical reasons.
-The following video is Little Albert experiment.
+The following video is the Little Albert experiment.

 Imagine that you have dined your favorite dish.
 Then you lie quietly in bed.
 But for some reason totally foreign to your dinner, you vomit several times throughout the night.
 Most likely, your favorite food will start to look disgusting.
 This is an example of a process of classical conditioning.
 Has it ever happened to you?